In this guide we review :

 Euro - Latest Rate Info

-1 Day 1 Week: Euro was down against the United States Dollar with the EUR/USD at 1.1184, a drop of -0.39% but remains up for the last 7 days with a rise of 1.82%.
+1 Day 1 Week: Euro starts the week easing down against the United States Dollar with the EUR/USD at 1.1180, a drop of -0.15% and also down for the last 7 days with a drop of -0.14%.